monitoring

 Focus on critical paths.
 Use webhooks for auto-fixes.

-The Future: Unlimited Wins
+The Future: Affordable Monitoring Wins

 FAQs